wlperry/umd_biostats/ecostats_lectures/lecture_04/04_02_class_activity.typst.md

-# Part 4: Summary Statistics - descriptive statistics
+# Part 4: this is great but integrating area each time is a pain

-Let's calculate basic summary statistics for each lake for mass:
+Converting data to Z scores